rafaelgama12/Login-BusCompany/README.md

 ### File Structure

 - `index.html`: The main HTML file containing the login page structure and flip animation triggers.
+- `homepage.html.`: A simple HTML with text that simbolizes the homepage before the login succeed.
 - `login.php`: PHP script to verify user login credentials against the database.
 - `signup.php`: PHP script to handle user subscription data and store it in the database.
 - `users_table.sql`: SQL schema file to create the table for users in the database.
 - `login.css`: The file with CSS content for styling the login page and animation.
 - `background.css`: The file containing different ways to change the background image for the CSS style in the page.
+- `_background.jpg`: The background image to use in the login page.

 ## Database Schema